Policy How to Guide

 The local board of education, as it performs its functions and discharges its responsibilities, operates within a framework established by local board policy and by state and federal law.

 An important principle in performing any board function is that of operating as a unit.
 A school board is legally a single, united body.
 School board policies and actions are official and legally binding only when approved in an official meeting of the board and written in the minutes.

 Nebraska law, like that of other states, confers no authority on individual board members, except that which can be exercised in an official board meeting.
 A board member, except during an official meeting, has no more power over school matters than any other citizen in the community.

 Yet the board, when operating as a cohesive unit, has power and authority over a community's most important resource-its children.
+Board decisions made within the boundaries of their statutory authority have the effect of law within their district.
 With that authority comes responsibility and accountability to see that the adults of tomorrow prepare for the future today.